jitinkrishnan/Diversity-Based-Generalization/README.md

 ## Diversity-Based Generalization for Neural Unsupervised Text Classification under Domain Shift

-Purpose of the model: Train a classifier in one domain where plenty of data is available and generalize it to another domain with **zero** data.
+**Purpose of the model**: Train a classifier in one domain where plenty of data is available and generalize it to another domain with **zero** data.

 ### Paper/Cite
 https://arxiv.org/pdf/2002.10937.pdf